Same-day Filing

 What are the Expenses and Fees of an LLC?

 Reserve an LLC Name (optional): You will need to choose a unique name as part of creating your business, and file it with the Secretary of State.
 It can be as difficult as picking a username for an online game, and so in most states, you can reserve a name that you like by filling out a name reservation application.
 There is a fee to submit the information and it can range from $10 to $140.
 In Utah, the name reservation fee is $22.
-A fairly reasonable price compared to other states like Pennsylvania who charge $140 for the same service.
+A fairly reasonable price compared to other states like Pennsylvania, where the same service costs $70.

 Ongoing Fees

-Annual Fee: To keep your business in compliance with the secretary of state, there is also an annual fee to be paid (usually every year, but sometimes every 2 years) when filing your LLC’s yearly reports.
+Annual Fee: To keep your business in compliance with the Secretary of State, there is also an annual fee to be paid (usually every year, but sometimes every 2 years) when filing your LLC’s yearly reports.
 Additional fees are tacked on if you are late submitting these reports.
 Paying the annual fee is mandatory, otherwise your business will be shut down.
 These annual fees are also called renewal fees, or reporting fees.
-It is $20 to file your annual report in Utah, and an additional $10 fee if your submittal is late..
+It is $18 to file your annual report in Utah, and an additional $10 fee if your submittal is late.

 Franchise Taxes: Depending on the state that your LLC resides in, you may have to pay a special annual tax that you have to pay regardless of the amount of income your LLC generates.
 Utah does not have a franchise tax on LLCs that are classified as partnerships or sole-proprietors.
 However, if the LLC elects to have itself classified as a corporation, then it will be subject to Utah’s franchise tax.
 This tax is 5% of the LLC’s net income.
 The LLC would need to submit a TC-20 tax form to the Utah State Tax Commission Office.